hazzaRR/ExerciseClassification/README.md

 ## Data

 The dataset used in this project consists of time series data of exercises performed by individuals using the accelerometer and gyroscope sensors of a smartphone.
-Each exercise is labeled with one of the eight possible exercise types mentioned above.
+Each exercise is labelled with one of the eight possible exercise types mentioned above.
 The dataset is split into training and test sets, with 50% of the data used for training and 50% for testing.

 ## Preprocessing

 The time series data is preprocessed as follows:

 1. The time series is segmented into fixed-length windows of 100 data points, giving you a 10 second recording of each exercise.
-2. Each window is normalized using z-score normalization.
+2. Each window is normalized using min-max normalisation into the scale of 0-1

 ## Models